Mile (弥勒), a 30-minute train ride from Kunming, is a surprisingly nice town. Discover what to see and whether it is worth a day trip.

 Dongfengyun (东风韵)

-The mind behind most of the installations is Luo Xu (罗旭), a famous sculptor and artist from Yunnan.
+The mind behind most installations is Luo Xu (罗旭), a famous sculptor and artist from Yunnan.
 If you want to learn more about him and his project, check out this article.

-Dongfengyun is located in what once was a state-owned farm focused on grape cultivation.
-Today, Mile is becoming more and more popular for the production of wine (which was introduced by the French when they built the Kunming-Vietnam railway)
+Dongfengyun is located in what was once a state-owned farm focused on grape cultivation.
+The wine was introduced by the French when they built the Kunming-Vietnam railway.
+Here you’ll find a fascinating article that talks about the Italian contribution to the construction of part of that railway.

 To get to Dongfengyun, you can take a bus or, probably better if you don’t want to wait too long, a taxi.
-From the city centre, it should cost around 60rmb.
 To access the park, you have to pay a ticket (about 40 RMB) and an additional 20 RMB if you don’t want to walk to the end of the park (about 2.2 km) but take an electric car instead.

 Keyi Village (可邑旅游小镇)